AirPlay Not Working on Samsung TV? Here is How to Fix it

 1. Launch the Samsung TV Settings and select General.

-3. Now enable IP Remote and then check if AirPlay is working fine.
+4. Enable IP Remote and check if AirPlay is working properly.

 9. Disable IPv6 in the Samsung TV’s Settings